 According to Connecticut’s Whistleblowing / Whistleblower law, CGS 31-51q, in any Connecticut employment relationship, it is against the law for your employer to retaliate against you for engaging in certain whistleblowing conduct which the law deems “protected.”
 Protected conduct in this context includes: (1) speaking out against, or opposing, discriminatory practices, (2) exercising your rights under anti-discrimination laws, (3) “whistleblowing activity”, i.e., reporting potentially illegal conduct to the authorities, and (4) exercising your First Amendment free speech rights by speaking about matters which are of significant concern to the public, such as, activity that is unsafe, illegal, or against the interests of the greater public good.
 Additionally, under another subsection of the Connecticut Whistleblowing Law, CGS 31-51m, an employer may not retaliate against you for reporting any suspected misconduct of the employer to a public agency or authority (like the police, Office of the Attorney General, Securities Exchange Commission or IRS).

 Retaliation may come in the form of adverse employment actions, disparate treatment, or hostile work environment.
-So if you are a Connecticut victim of whistleblower retaliation in Stamford, Greenwich, Darien or New Canaan, you should call a top Stamford whistleblower lawyer to learn what your options are and how to best protect yourself and your rights as a state or federal whistleblower.
+So if you are a victim of whistleblower retaliation in Stamford, Greenwich, Darien, or New Canaan, you should call a top Connecticut whistleblower lawyer to learn what your options are and how to best protect yourself and your rights.

 Arbitration and Other Alternative Dispute Resolution Forums